 - 1 cup creamy all natural peanut butter (only ingredients should be peanuts and salt)

 - 1 tablespoon vanilla extract

 - 1 cup gluten free rolled oats

 - ⅛ teaspoon sea salt

 - In a bowl, beat peanut butter, maple syrup, eggs, and vanilla.

 - In a separate bowl, whisk together the oats, baking powder, and salt

 - Add dry mixture to wet and beat until combined

 - Beat or stir in the chocolate chips

-- Drop by spoonfuls onto a baking sheet
+- Drop batter into cookie shapes on a non stick baking sheet